Hurray! The heroes have captured the murderer and locked him away, and the day is saved.

 So why is he getting all this fan mail?

-(in the worst case), or believes that he's really innocent.
-If she's aware of his evil nature, it's essentially a form of All Girls Want Bad Boys
+The Monster Fangirl (and this is almost Always Female, though the genders may be flipped) might have the belief that Love Redeems, or she's In Love with Your Carnage (in the worst case), or believes that he's really innocent.
+If she's aware of his evil nature, it's essentially a form of All Girls Want Bad Boys.

-, or to go to jail for the crimes they commit to aid the Monster, often screaming declarations of love all the way.
-As this type of villain is usually not redeemed, the woman's deluded attraction to the dangerous psychopath is also a romantic manifestation of Too Dumb to Live
+Their fate is usually to be casually discarded to wind up another victim or to go to jail for the crimes they commit to aid the Monster, often screaming declarations of love all the way.
+As a villain is not always redeemed, the woman's deluded attraction to the dangerous psychopath may also be a romantic manifestation of Too Dumb to Live.

 - Death Note:

-- Light Yagami founds over half his schemes on these beings.
+- Light Yagami founds over half his schemes on these people.
 Misa Amane had some potential as a less-polished monster in her own right, as a less brilliant and histrionic psychopath instead of a genius narcissistic one, but decided to slave her entire being to his will on first meeting, and never wavered, and without that his plan to defeat L would never have begun to exist.
-His final big scheme also relies heavily on Disposable Woman Kiyomi Takeda, a college girlfriend turned news anchor whose response to the revelation that he is Kira is not visceral horror but infatuation.
+His final big scheme also relies heavily on Disposable Woman Kiyomi Takada, a college girlfriend turned news anchor whose response to the revelation that he is Kira is not visceral horror but infatuation.